active-group/reacl-c/doc/intro.md

 application for performance, you can use the functional equivalent `c/ref-let*` to create referntially transparent items.

+### Unexpected errors

 Sometimes, items may fail at runtime, for example dynamic items that make wrong assumptions on the state they get, or are being used on the wrong state of course.
-There is one primitive way to handle such errors, `c/error-boundary`, and a slightly more convenient way, the items created by the `try-catch` function:
+There is one primitive way to handle such errors, `c/error-boundary`, and a slightly more convenient way: the items created by the `try-catch` function:

 ```clojure